-I, ("Plan Participant"), state that I am a participant in the ONEOK, Inc. Equity Incentive Plan, the ONEOK, Inc. Long Term Incentive Plan, the ONEOK, Inc. Equity Compensation Plan, or any other stock compensation plan sponsored by ONEOK, Inc. (individually and collectively, the "Plan"), and the holder of one or more Awards granted to me under the Plan.
-With the understanding that I may change the following beneficiary designations at any time by furnishing written notice thereof to the Committee, I hereby designate the following individuals (or entities) as my beneficiaries to receive any and all benefits payable to me under the Plan and to exercise all rights, benefits and features of the Awards that have been granted to me under the Plan, in accordance with the terms of the Plan and any associated award agreement, in the event of my death as follows:
+I, ("Plan Participant"), state that I am a participant in the ONEOK, Inc. Equity Incentive Plan,the ONEOK, Inc. Equity Compensation Plan, or any other stock compensation plan sponsored by ONEOK, Inc. (individually and collectively, the "Plan"), and the holder of one or more Awards granted to me under the Plan.
+With the understanding that I may change the following beneficiary designations at any time by furnishing written notice thereof to the Committee (provided that such change does not affect the time and form of payment of any amounts subject to an existing deferral election), I hereby designate the following individuals (or entities) as my beneficiaries to receive any and all benefits payable to me under the Plan and to exercise all rights, benefits and features of the Awards described below, in accordance with the terms of the Plan and any associated award agreement, in the event of my death as follows:

-1. Primary Beneficiary (Beneficiaries)
+Primary Beneficiary (Beneficiaries)

-The Primary Beneficiaries named below shall have first priority to any and all benefits payable to me under the Plan and to exercise all rights, benefits and features of the Awards that have been granted to me under the Plan, in accordance with the terms of the Plan and any associated award agreement, in the event of my death.
+The Primary Beneficiaries named below shall have first priority to any and all Awards described below and to exercise all rights, benefits and features of the Awards described below, in accordance with the terms of the Plan and any associated award agreement, in the event of my death.

-Name Relationship SSN Percentage of Total "
+Name Relationship SSN Percentage of Total C.